 Other Types Of Compensation You Could Claim

-When you claim for injuries in a car crash where no seat belt was worn, your solicitor can use a number of different heads of claim to ensure you’re compensated properly.
+When you claim injuries in a car crash where no seat belt was worn, your solicitor can use several different heads of claim to ensure you’re compensated properly.
 Some of the losses that can be claimed include:

 - General Damages – These are the figures shown in the previous section.
 They cover pain, suffering, and loss of amenity.